 Relaunch your game to test your problem.
 If your issue persists, try the next fix.

-Fix 4: Change the power plan of your computer
+Fix 4: Change your PC’s power plan

 1) On your keyboard, press the Windows logo key and type control.
 Then, click Control panel.

 2) Under View by, click Large icons.